contactlab/contacthub-connect-salesforcecommercecloud/README.md

 ## External interfaces

-The cartridge connects with Contacthub using the Contacthub API.
+The cartridge connects with Contacthub using the Contacthub API

 <a name="DataStorage"/>